jfoote/git-shadow/README.md

 # Warnings

-I haven't used this for a project (yet) -- this is simply a proof of concept.
-There is no support for history re-writing (and probably a lot of other cases).
+I've got plans to beat on this, but I haven't done it yet.
+This script is simply a proof of concept.
+There is no support for history re-writing (and probably a lot of other `git` use cases).
 Re-ordering may work, but squashing/splitting, filter-branch, etc. almost certainly will not.